dconetta/DAC_Putnam_Lab_Notebook/_posts/2019-10-09-Mcap_qPCR_Test_Troubleshooting.md

 	- 999.5uL of Ultra Pure H2O
 	- 0.5uL of 100uM Forward Primers

-0.75uL of Forward Primers 100uM required in 1000uL diluted aliquots to get 50nM
+0.75uL of Reverse Primers 100uM required in 1000uL diluted aliquots to get 75nM

 	- 999.25uL of Ultra Pure H2O
 	- 0.75uL of 100uM Forward Primers